 Assessing potential IoT solutions against these qualifiers can confirm (or disprove) the overall fit of that solution for the defined needs of the airport before moving to implementation.
 More importantly, the gaps between required and current capabilities in each of these criteria can guide the first steps to developing an implementation road map as airports pursue digital maturity (figure 6).

-Even with all the right tools and information, implementing IoT solutions can be a significant undertaking filled with new challenges for even the most digitally mature organizations.
+Even with all the right tools and information, implementing IoT solutions can be a significant undertaking filled with new challenges for even the most digitally mature organisations.
 We look at some of the broad challenge areas below.

 Every IoT solution is unique and, therefore, the funding needs of each solution are likely to be unique as well.
 But there are a few variables common to every project that can help airports think through which types of funding or financing may be most applicable (see Figure 7 for one example):

 Overall, barriers to implementing IoT solutions can seem overwhelming.
-However, with the right team, a thoughtful plan, and supportive buy-in, airports can use IoT to create a better, more profitable operation.
+However, with the right team, a thoughtful plan and supportive buy-in, airports can use IoT to create a better, more profitable operation.

 However, only time—and the detailed picture that IoT data can create—will tell what the future holds.10